silverstripe-archive/deploynaut/docs/en/index.md

 	$ sudo gem install capistrano-multiconfig --no-ri --no-rdoc --verbose -v 0.0.4

-## SSPak Installation

-The [SSPak](https://github.com/sminnee/sspak) tool is required to create archives of the database/assets for a specific environment into an `*.sspak` file.
-This file can be used for backups, restores, and setting up local development environments.

-	$ curl -sS http://sminnee.github.io/sspak/install | php -- /usr/local/bin

 ## Deploynaut installation

 First get the base code for the project